redhat-openstack/website/source/uncategorized/keystone-integration-with-idm.html.md

 ### Install the Keystone schema

+Note: the following assumes that you want to manage assignment data in LDAP.
+In the Havana and later releases, the Identity backend only contains user and group information.
+Projects, roles, role assignments, and domains are all stored in the Assignment backend.
+The preferred approach is to store assignments in SQL, not in LDAP.
+Thus, the following custom schema is not necessary.

 Keystone will pull user account information from `cn=users,cn=accounts`, but we'll configure it to store Tenants and Roles in `cn=openstack`.
 This allows us to grant permission to that tree while restricting permissions to the standard tree.
 The following schema needs to be imported to support Keystone:

     dn: cn=openstack,dc=example,dc=com